Live Baby Live: Reception

 Controversially, Ian Meldrum questioned the validity of the album's 'live' status.
-Allmusic gave the album one star out of five.
+AllMusic gave the album one star out of five.
 AllMusic's reviewer, Stephen Thomas Erlewine, was unimpressed with Live Baby Live, "[it] is a lifeless live album ...
 All of the performances sound like the studio versions, stripped of their excitement and savvy productions".
+Danny Scott of Select magazine called the album "pompous and larger than life" and gave it 4 out of 5 stars, concluding: "INXS are deservedly massive the world over, and this is why."
 The album reached No. 3 on the ARIA Albums Chart and No. 8 on the UK Albums Chart but was less popular in the United States, peaking at No. 72 on the Billboard 200.
 Nevertheless, the album was certified platinum by RIAA for sales of over one million copies.

 The album's only single, "Shining Star", appeared ahead of the album on 2 November.
 It is the one new song recorded for the album and peaked at No. 21 on the ARIA Singles Chart, at No. 27 on the UK Singles Chart, becoming the group's ninth Top 40 single there.
 In the US, it peaked at No. 4 on the Modern Rock Tracks and No. 14 on the Mainstream Rock Tracks charts, but failed to appear on the Billboard Hot 100.